j0py/Tidy/README.md

 The rules for function names are (up until now):
 - if the name of a function starts with a "=", then it is treated as a send.
 - if the name of a function exists as a function class (prefixed with "JSTidyFP_") then an object of that class is used.
-- in all other cases, the function name is just added as an argument to the synth, with its value coming from the pattern.
+- in all other cases, the function name is just added as an argument to the synth, with its (float) value coming from the pattern.

 So if you come up with a new SynthDef which has exotic parameter "xyz", then you can supply values for that parameter straightaway.

 ## Roadmap (2023-09-13)

 I will make some Youtube videos to show you how you can use Tidy.
+But for that i must first create my own cool sounds and/or samples.

-The Stack function i will implement.
+The Stack function needs to be implemented.

+Have lots of fun live coding from scratch with this.